abiaog/OneEnv/README.md

 # OneEnv
-This is my personal linux enviroment, which includes shell, vim, git, ctags, cscope and firefox.
+This is my Linux enviroment, which includes shell, vim, git, ctags, cscope and firefox.
-In this way, I can setup my development enviroment at any linux-like system easily.
+In this way, I can setup my development enviroment at any Linux-like system easily.

 * vim and plugins
 * git